 Courses not otherwise included in the catalog listing but for which there may be special needs.
 May be repeated for credit as often as permitted and as subject matter changes.

-Courses offered to fulfill Liberal Arts Core requirements.
-See Liberal Arts section of catalog for course descriptions.
+Course offered to fulfill Liberal Arts Core requirement.
+See Liberal Arts section of catalog for course description.
 May not be used to fulfill major or minor requirements.

 BUSINESS